Lionel-Sutcliffe/CW-Challenges/README.md

 I'll be ordering my solutions by Kyus (Codewars' way of determining a challenge's difficulty)

-I currently only program in Python, although I'd like to pick up R (again) eventuall.
-I've done some easy challenges in JavaScript but for the time being I'm sticking with Python.
+I currently only program in Python, although I'd like to pick up R (again) eventually.
+I've done some easy challenges in JavaScript but for the time being I'm sticking with Python until I become proficient at it.